Transports

 UAMPTransportSkill | UAMP | WS /uamp | UAMP WebSocket (bidirectional) |

-PortalConnectSkill | UAMP (inbound) | Connects TO platform WS | Daemon agents (no public URL) |
+PortalConnectSkill | UAMP (inbound) | Connects to platform WS | Daemon agents (no public URL) |

 Quick Start